 Service design is defined by Wikipedia as:

-“The activity of planning and organizing people, infrastructure, communication, and material components of a service in order to improve its quality and the interaction between service provider and customers.”
+“The activity of planning and organizing people, infrastructure, communication, and material components of a service in order to improve its quality and the interaction between a service provider and customers.”

 Simple really, but how do you, as business owners make this happen?